Retro Graphics Engine¶

 This important point can then be used to set the absolute position of sprites on the canvas or to check for collision between sprites.
 In those cases you need the absolute position.

-You can call State#getViewportOrigin()
+You can call State#getViewportOrigin() in a State class at every time.

 Each sprite also has this method available.
 If the sprite has a parent then